Crown gall

 Crown gall is a significant plant disease globally caused by two bacterial genera: Agrobacterium and Allorhizobium, both of which belong to the Rhizobiaceae family.
 In grapevines the disease is characterised by the formation of galls on the crown of vines, where the main roots join the trunk, and also on roots.
 Galls may also form on the trunk above the soil line or on shoots and canes.
 Peeling and cracking of bark, as well as a gradual decline in vine vigour due to girdling and root necrosis, may occur as the disease progresses.
 Young vines are especially susceptible, as galls can impede water and nutrient flow, potentially resulting in vine death in severe cases.
 This page provides links to resources on crown gall.

-What should you do if you observe crown gall-like symptoms in your vineyard?
+What should you do if you observe gall-like growth symptoms in your vineyard?

-• Photograph and record the location of affected vines
+• Photograph, tag and record the location of affected vines

 • For new vine plantings, contact your nursery supplier and the Vine Industry Nursery Association (VINA)